Audi Q2 review

 Luggage and boot space

-The Q2’s boot measures 405 litres in capacity with the rear seats up, placing it behind the larger loadbays you’ll find in the bigger MINI Countryman, BMW X1 or Mercedes-Benz GLA.
-Even the similarly small Ford Puma, Renault Captur and Skoda Kamiq have more boot space.
+The Q2’s boot measures 405 litres in capacity with the rear seats up, placing it behind the larger loadbays you’ll find in the Ford Puma, Renault Captur and Skoda Kamiq.
+But it’s a useful space with a height-adjustable floor, offering similar room to the newer Lexus LBX.

-Flop the rear seats forward and you’ll boost load space to a more useful 1,050 litres.
-This is done with a conventional 60/40 split in most trims while the seats don’t do anything clever like recline or slide back and forth.
-Opt for the Vorsprung spec and you do at least get 40/20/40 split folding rear seats.
+Fold the rear seats forward and you’ll boost load space to a more useful 1,050 litres.
+This is done with a conventional 60/40 split in most trims, though the seats don’t do anything clever like recline or slide back and forth.
+Opt for the Vorsprung spec (now discontinued and pretty rare) and you do at least get 40/20/40 split folding rear seats.

 Audi Q2 (2021) interior view